createnl/grouped-checkboxes/README.md

 [![npm](https://img.shields.io/npm/dt/@createnl/grouped-checkboxes)](https://www.npmjs.com/package/@createnl/grouped-checkboxes)
 [![React](https://img.shields.io/badge/React-^16.8.0-brightgreen)](https://github.com/facebook/react)

-An easy to use React Component to create a checkbox group with a checkbox to check all checkboxes.
+An easy to use React Component to create a checkbox group with a checkbox to check all checkboxes and a checkbox to check none.

 ## Installation
 ```